Annabelle Bennett: Awards and honours

 Bennett was made an Officer of the Order of Australia in 2005, for "service to the law, particularly in the areas of intellectual property, administrative law and professional conduct; and to the community through a range of educational, medical, women's and business organisations".

 In 2011, she received the honorary degree of doctor of the university from the Australian National University.

 She was upgraded to a Companion of the Order of Australia (AC) in the 2019 Queen's Birthday Honours.
-In 2016 she received an honorary Doctor of Laws degree from the University of New South Wales.
+In 2016, she received an honorary Doctor of Laws degree from the University of New South Wales.

 In May 2020 Bennett was elected Fellow of the Australian Academy of Science.

 Personal life

 Annabelle Bennett is married to David Bennett, the former Commonwealth Solicitor-General.

 Outside of the courtroom, Bennett's interest in biological sciences has continued, and she has been involved in a number of committees, including the Genetic Manipulation Advisory Committee, the Biotechnology Task Force and the Gene Patenting Advisory Committee of the Australian Law Reform Commission.
 She has also served as a Director of the Sydney Children's Hospital and Neuroscience Research Australia and is a former president of the Australian Academy of Forensic Sciences.
 In 2012, she was appointed Chair of the National Health and Medical Research Council.

 Bennett is also a past President of Chief Executive Women, a former Trustee of the Centennial Park and Moore Park Trust.

-She was a member of the Reference Group for the APEC Women Leaders' Network Meeting 2007 and the Head of the Australian Delegation to the APEC Women Leaders' Network Meeting 2008 in Peru.
+Her daughter, Lyria Bennett Moses is a professor of law at the University of New South Wales.